 WAYS HOW YOU CAN LEARN TO HELP STOP A ZONING CHANGE

 - If you have not done so already, please send a letter to Tammy deWitt and WHEN YOU SEND AN EMAIL include YOUR NAME AND ADDRESS. ( Email addresses often do not reflect the name of the sender.)
-Bring as many people as possible to the Board of Supervisors meeting in Cottonwood on February 20th.
+Bring as many people as possible to the Board of Supervisors meeting in Cottonwood .
 Re-zoning opposition counts a great deal.

 - Start contacting people right away.
-We only have a few weeks to prepare to attend and speak at the public hearing on Wednesday February 20th.
+We only have a few weeks to prepare to attend and speak at the public hearing.

 - Residents of Sedona Shadows are encouraged to contact firstname.lastname@example.org with your private concerns.

 - Quickly contact any prominent people that you know who might be willing to express their opposition.
 Prominent people can really carry weight.

-- Despite what ELS has been saying, the ranch is not surrounded by comparable properties.
+- Despite what the developer has been saying, the land is not surrounded by comparable properties.
 A map shows that it is surrounded by National Forest and Residential properties.
 Be ready to challenge anyone who says otherwise.